DonKarlssonSan/hicetnunc-wiki/General.md

 ## Do you support multiple languages?
 Yes, we are actively working on supporting multiple languages.
 You can follow the development [here](https://github.com/hicetnunc2000/hicetnunc/issues/173)

+## I received some tez, so i suppose I sold a work.
+But where do i see which OBJKT I sold?

+First of all, congratulations.
+This is one method of seeing which work sold:

+1. View your transactions on www.tzkt.io/[your wallet address]
+2. Click on the transaction
+3. Copy the persons wallet and go to their hic profile with it
+4. Look at their collections